wp-plugins/wider-admin-menu/readme.txt

 === Wider Admin Menu ===
 Contributors: cdillon27
 Donate link: http://www.wpmission.com/donate/
-Tags: admin
+Tags: admin, menu
 Requires at least: 3.3
 Tested up to: 3.9.1
 Stable tag: trunk
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adjust the width of the Admin Menu to accomodate long menu items.
+Make the Admin Menu wider to accomodate long menu items.

 == Description ==

-Wider Admin Menu by [WPMission](http://www.wpmission.com) means no more line breaks on long menu items.

-Easily set the width of the Admin Menu from the default `160px` up to `300px` by dragging a slider or manually entering the width.
+Wider Admin Menu by [WP Mission](http://www.wpmission.com) is a lightweight plugin that lets you easily set the width of your admin menu from the default `160px` up to `300px`.

-This lightweight plugin adds your custom width setting to a small `<style>` section in each admin page.
-A more efficient alternative is to use the separate CSS file `wider-admin-menu.css` in your theme instead of this plugin.
-See FAQ below.

-Wider Admin Menu has been tested on WordPress versions 3.3 to 3.9.1.
+A separate stylesheet is also included if you wish to avoid Yet Another Plugin.
+See FAQ.

 This plugin will *leave no trace!* If you delete the plugin, all settings will be removed from the database.
 Guaranteed.
 However, simply deactivating it will leave your settings in place, as expected.

 = Translations. =

 Can you help?
 Contact me [here](http://www.wpmission.com/contact/).

-== Installation ==

-1. Upload the `wider-admin-menu` folder to your `/wp-content/plugins/` directory
-1. Activate the plugin through the `Plugins` menu in WordPress
-1. Go to the `Settings > Wider Admin Menu` page.
-1. Smile.

 == Frequently Asked Questions ==